mee404/mee404.github.io/index.md

 ### **LATEST ANNOUNCEMENTS**

-- Our midterm will be on November 16th at 10:00am.
-- Midterm will cover all the subjects up to Local Histogram Equalization **(i.e. Histogram Specification is included, local histogram equalization is NOT included)**
 - See the updated sections CLASS PRESENTATIONS, CLASS WORKS and ATTENDANCE & GRADES sections
 - Check your attendance and inform me if there is any mistake in your attendance records.